Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 “Did the Gaoians know this?”

-The latest update on their intel from Gao---and specifically, the captured Hierarchy agent being interrogated there---was being delivered today by Colonel Daniel Shiderly, who from what Margaret could guess hadn’t slept much in a day or two.
+The latest update on their intel from Gao - and specifically, the captured Hierarchy agent being interrogated there - was being delivered today by Colonel Daniel Shiderly, who from what Margaret could guess hadn’t slept much in a day or two.
 Maybe he was just one of those men who worked until he fell down by nature.

 “We think Daar knows some elements of it, or maybe some version of the truth.
 He’s kept his cards very close to his chest about it all but given his actions, and...really, the entire history of Stoneback, they were clearly protecting against something.”

 “Meaning that Stoneback has potentially had inklings about the Hierarchy for...what, the last six or seven hundred years? *Our* years?”

 “Maybe.
 We don’t know what exactly they thought they knew.
 It could have been something mythological.
-That era saw the virtual death of their mythology---”
+That era saw the virtual death of their mythology - ”

 “Oh,” enlightenment struck Margaret in the head. *“Oh.* Oh, actually, that explains something that’s been puzzling us.”